sejungkwak/work-time/README.md

 - [colorama](https://pypi.org/project/colorama/) was used to highlight texts by printing in different colours.
 - [google-auth](https://google-auth.readthedocs.io/en/master/) was used to authenticate for the Google APIs.
 - [gspread](https://docs.gspread.org/en/v5.3.2/#) was used to access and manipulate data in Google Sheets.
-- [passlib](https://passlib.readthedocs.io/en/stable/) was used to store users’ passwords securely.
+- [passlib](https://passlib.readthedocs.io/en/stable/) was used to store users' passwords securely.
 - [pytz](https://pypi.org/project/pytz/) was used to set a Timezone to Dublin, Ireland.
 - [stdiomask](https://pypi.org/project/stdiomask/) was used for password masking.
 - [tabulate](https://pypi.org/project/tabulate/) was used to display tables.